Skip to content

 Start Simple

-You don't need a 50-page document immediately.
+You do not need a 50-page document right away.
 Begin with the essentials: logo usage, colours, fonts, and basic voice guidelines.
-You can expand your guide as your business grows.
+You can expand the guide as your business grows.

 Make It Accessible

-Store your style guide where your team can easily access it.
+Store your style guide where your team can find it easily.
 Cloud-based platforms work well for remote teams.
-Consider creating a simplified version for external partners like freelance designers or printers.
+Consider a simplified version for outside partners like freelance designers or printers.

 Train Your Team

 A style guide only works if people use it.
-Brief your team on the guidelines and explain why consistency matters.
-This is especially important if multiple people manage your social media or customer communications.
+Brief your team on the guidelines.
+Explain why consistency matters.
+This is vital when several people manage your social media or customer communications.

 Review and Update Regularly

 Your brand may evolve as your business grows.
-Review your style guide annually or whenever you make significant business changes.
-A restaurant that starts casual but moves upmarket might need to adjust their visual style and tone of voice accordingly.
+Review your style guide each year, or whenever you make big changes.
+A restaurant that starts casual but moves upmarket may need to adjust its visual style and tone of voice.

 Create Templates

-Make consistency easier by creating templates for common materials: social media posts, email newsletters, presentation slides, or promotional flyers.
-This saves time and ensures adherence to your guidelines.
+Make consistency easier with templates for common materials: social media posts, email newsletters, presentation slides, or promotional flyers.
+This saves time and keeps everyone on-brand.

 Measuring the Impact of Your Brand Style Guide

 Track how consistent branding affects your business.
 Monitor customer recognition, social media engagement, and overall brand perception.
-Many businesses find that consistent branding leads to increased customer trust and higher perceived value.
+Many businesses find that consistent branding builds customer trust and raises perceived value.

 Track how consistent branding affects your business.